John Burt (anti-abortion activist): Child molestation

 In 2003, Burt was charged with four counts of lewd and lascivious molestation and one count of lewd and lascivious conduct.
 The victim, a 15-year-old girl who had been staying at "Our Father's House" (Burt's Christian shelter for pregnant and/or disturbed teenage girls and unwed mothers) testified Burt began molesting her within weeks of her arrival there.
 She had filed a police report, but, like previous accusations from other girls staying at the house, it was dismissed for lack of evidence.
 However, she presented new evidence at Burt's trial, including a handwritten note from Burt which propositioned her for oral sex and sexual intercourse.
 The jury found Burt guilty on all five counts.
 Circuit Court Judge Ron Swanson sentenced him to 18 years in prison.
-He died while serving his sentence.
+He died in prison while serving his sentence in 2013.